Nitro/lagermeister/ui/README.md

 ## Local Development

-Run `ng serve` to serve the application for development
+Run `npm run start` to serve the application for development

 ## Building